Ashley Morrison: Mark Our Place

 In 2019 he produced and directed the documentary Mark Our Place, the story of three rugby players who all played for the same club in Dublin, Wanderers, who went on to represent Ireland, and who were all awarded the Victoria Cross.
 Their names were Robert Johnston, Thomas Crean and Frederick Harvey.
+The Film was an official selection at the Richard Harris International Film Festival in 2022.
+It was voted Best Documentary at the MoviePlay International Film Festival in October 2022, Best Sport Short Film at the Calgary Independent Film Festival in November 2022 Best war Film at the Dublin Movie Awards in February 2023 and Best Documentary at the EdiPlay International Film Festival in October 2023.